 Music Therapy Within Key Healthcare’s Treatment Programs

-Music therapy is offered across Key Healthcare’s teen treatment programs, including day treatment, half-day treatment, and residential programs when clinically appropriate.
+Music therapy is offered across Key Healthcare’s adolescent mental health treatment programs, including day treatment, half-day treatment, and residential programs when clinically appropriate.
 The level of structure and intensity is tailored to each teen’s treatment plan, ensuring music therapy supports recovery at every stage.

 Music therapy is coordinated with individual, group, and family therapy, as well as other evidence-based approaches, to ensure consistency across treatment.
 This integrative, recovery-oriented model allows teens to practice coping skills, emotional regulation, and self-expression in multiple settings, reinforcing progress and supporting long-term healing.